jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/claimfor.md

 ```

 * Arguments:
-  * `_holder` is the owner of the tokens to claim.
+  * `_holder` is the owner of the tokens being claimed.
   * `_projectId` is the ID of the project whose tokens are being claimed.
   * `_amount` is the amount of tokens to claim.
 * The function can be accessed externally by anyone.
-* The function overrides a function definition from the `IJBTokenStore` interface.
+* The function overrides a function definition from the [`IJBTokenStore`](../../../interfaces/ijbtokenstore.md) interface.
-* The function returns nothing.
+* The function does't return anything.

 ### Body

-1. Get a reference to the project's token.
+1. Get a reference to the project's current token.

     ```solidity
-    // Get a reference to the project's ERC20 tokens.
+    // Get a reference to the project's current token.
     IJBToken _token = tokenOf[_projectId];
     ```